gnu-octave/pkg-octave-doc/README.md

 [texi2html v1.82](https://www.nongnu.org/texi2html/) software which must be
 be installed and available to $PATH.

-* If `curl` and `tar` are installed, and an internet connection are available, the functions' generated pages also include a URL to their respective repository locations.
+* If `curl` and `tar` are installed and available to $PATH, and an internet connection are available, the functions' generated pages also include a URL to their respective repository locations.
 This feature is only available for packages hosted at GitHub.

 ## Installation

-To install the latest version (0.5.0) you need Octave (>=7.2.0) installed on your system.
+To install the latest version (0.5.1) you need Octave (>=7.2.0) installed on your system.
 You can install it by typing:

 ```
 pkg install -forge pkg-octave-doc